Culture of Cambodia: Sports and Games

 Cambodia has increasingly become involved in sports over the last 30 years.
 Football is popular as are martial arts, pradal serey (Khmer kick boxing), volleyball, dragon boat racing and Khmer traditional wrestling.
 Many sports are celebrated during holidays.

+Bokator is a traditional Cambodian martial art that dates back over a thousand years.
+It involves a variety of strikes, kicks, throws, and ground fighting techniques, often inspired by animal movements.
+It has been added to UNESCO's Intangible Cultural Heritage list in 2022.

 Dragon boat racing is a popular sport in Cambodia.
 The largest sporting event in the country is the boat races at the Bon Om Touk festival.

 Pradal serey, or traditional Khmer kickboxing, is a popular sport in Cambodia.
 It is a combat sport involving clinching and striking.
 Matches are between young athletic people.

 Khmer traditional wrestling is yet another popular Cambodian sport.
 A wrestling match consists of three rounds, which may be won by forcing an opponent to his back.
 Traditional matches are held during the Khmer New Year and other Cambodian holidays.

 Ox cart racing is a sport in Cambodia that takes place during the Khmer New Year.
 It is done to preserve Cambodian culture.

 Football was brought to Cambodia by the French.
 The Cambodian Football Federation is the governing body of football in Cambodia, controlling the Cambodian national football team.
 It was founded in 1933, and has been a member of FIFA since 1953, and the Asian Football Confederation (AFC) since 1957.
 The Cambodian League is the highest level of professional football in the country.

 Cambodians play a local version of chess called Ouk Chatrang.
 Another version of chess called Ouk-Khmer (Hill's version) was thought to have been played in Cambodia.